 The Proposed Action would have minimal effects, beneficial or adverse, on underlying geology.
-While some excavation into underlying bedrock would be required to establish the foundation for this multi-story building, these actions would alter only a small area within the larger, regional landscape and would not alter the underlying geological characteristics.
+While some excavation into underlying bedrock would be required to establish the foundation for this multi-story building, these actions would alter only a small area of approximately 12.5 acres within the larger, regional landscape and would not alter the underlying geological characteristics.